Located south of the University of Delaware campus, the Amtrak station is adjacent to the popular James F. Hall biking and walking trail.

 By 2000, Amtrak and SEPTA traffic had increased to the point where expansion of the current station became necessary.
 In 2004 and 2005, public workshops were held, and by 2007 Delaware DOT (DelDOT) and its subsidiary, the Delaware Transit Corporation (DTC), together with a consortium of other organizations led by the Wilmington Area Planning Council (WILMAPCO), proposed improvements to the regional commuter rail system.

 In June 2012, WILMAPCO won a $10 million TIGER IV grant that will be used for the final design and construction of an intermodal center to be served by Amtrak, SEPTA commuter rail, local buses and other transportation providers.
-The facility will be ADA compliant and a grade-separated concourse will connect the station, platform and parking lot.
-Passenger boarding and alighting will be expedited by a new platform that is level with the doors of the train cars.
+The facility will be ADA compliant and passenger boarding and alighting will be expedited by a new platform that is level with the doors of the train cars.
 The facility will also be designed to accommodate future growth, such as a proposed expansion of SEPTA service and an extension of Maryland Area Regional Commuter (MARC) rail into Delaware.

 Besides bootstrapping modernized transportation-oriented development around the station, the project will also eliminate a critical freight/passenger rail bottleneck along this portion of the Northeast Corridor.
-The entrance to the busy Norfolk Southern Newark Yard is just to the west of the proposed station site.
-A reconfiguration of the tracks and the addition of new trackage will ensure easy access to the yard and the station while lessening the chance of congestion.
+A reconfiguration of the tracks and the addition of new trackage will ensure easy access to the busy Norfolk Southern Newark Yard and the station while lessening the chance of congestion.

-As of early 2012, the total estimated cost of the intermodal station and track improvements was $26 million.
+As of early 2015, the total estimated cost of the intermodal station and track improvements was $35 million.
 In addition to the TIGER IV grant, the project partners have committed the following amounts: $12.7 million, DelDOT via the state of Delaware’s Capital Transportation program funds; $3 million, University of Delaware; $250,000, city of Newark; $25,000, WILMAPCO; and $25,000, New Castle County.
-According to WILMAPCO’s TIGER IV application, construction is expected to begin in summer 2014 with completion in two years.
 City officials hope that the reuse of the Chrysler site by the university will spur economic development in this section of Newark.

 Newark, originally a small Scots-Irish and Welsh settlement, grew up in the 1700s as a waypoint between the Chesapeake bay and colonial Philadelphia, at the intersection of two old Indian trails and the fall line where Christina and Clay Creeks turn sharply eastward toward the Delaware River.
 The streams flowed sufficiently fast to allow construction of sawmills and grist mills, and local wheat and corn were brought for grinding early on.
 A tannery, ironworks, and market added to the village; and in 1758, Newark was chartered by King George II of England.